ruitaiS/capstone-1/README.md

 3473    3561         Stacy's Knights (1982) 1982     1        1.0
 ```

-There is also some evidence of chronological effect on movie ratings as shown by the graph below.
+There is also good evidence of chronological effect on movie ratings as shown by the graph below.
 Older movies in general seem to have a higher average rating than newer movies, which show more spread.
 One possible explanation might be that older movies are more likely to only be viewed and rated by users who are fans of old movies, while newer movies are rated by a broader audience.
 It could also be the case that only the good movies from past decades are remembered and included in the MovieLens library, while the rest are lost to time.

 <img src="/movielens/graphs/movie_rating_by_release_year.png" align="center" alt="Average Movie Ratings By Release Year"
 	title="Average Movie Ratings By Release Year"/>